section-engineering-education/engineering-education/content/articles/building-a-multiclass-image-classifier-using-mobilenet-v2-and-tensorflow/index.md

 - It simplifies the process of image processing.
 Image processing helps transform the image dataset into a format that the model can understand to give more accurate results
 - MobileNetV2 is lightweight making it have high execution speed.
 - MobileNetV2 is smaller in size as compared to MobileNetV1, making it more suitable for embedded systems and mobile devices
-- MobileNetV2 significantly reduces the number of parametersm thus making it less complex.
+- MobileNetV2 significantly reduces the number of parameters thus making it less complex.
-- MobilenetV2 can also run on web browsers, since the model is lightweight as compared to MobilenetV1.
+- MobilenetV2 can also run on web browsers since the model is lightweight as compared to MobilenetV1.
 Also, browsers have lower computation power, graphic processing, and storage.

 ### Implementation
 #### Beans images dataset